cwgoes/pluranimity.org/_posts/2019-06-01-comparative-advantages-distributed-ledgers.md

 What is polycentric law?

-I borrow the term from a 1999 essay<sup>[13](#13)</sup> by Tom Bell, although I use it somewhat differently.
+I borrow the term from a 1999 essay<sup>[21](#21)</sup> by Tom Bell, although I use it somewhat differently.

-Bell defines polycentric law as
+Bell defines *polycentric law* as

 > law arising from a variety of customs and private processes rather than law coercively imposed by a single state authority.

 His essay cites three examples: alternative dispute resolution, private communities, and online adjudicators which have arisen on the internet (the article is a bit dated; a modern take would more likely focus on the differing rule-sets of social networks).
 I am interested in this essential concept, but with a broader scope and a few additional properties.

 *Polycentric law* is the realisation of overlapping, voluntary, and specialised private legal systems, in a manner capable enough to supplant a substantial fraction of the existing domestic & international regulatory regime.
-Although this is not inherent to the definition, in the distributed ledger context, enforcement is either inherent in the medium of description or effected through control over economic incentive levers instead of a monopoly on the use of force.
+In the context of distributed ledger institutional design, enforcement is either *ex ante* inherent in the medium of contract description or effected *ex post* through control over economic incentive levers.

-One detailed, albeit fictional, depiction of how a polycentric legal system might function and evolve at global scale can be found in Ada Palmer's Terra Ignota series<sup>[14](#14)</sup>.
+I have found surprisingly little analytical exploration of this concept in the literature.
+One detailed, albeit fictional, depiction of how a polycentric legal system might function and evolve at global scale can be found in Ada Palmer's Terra Ignota series<sup>[22](#22)</sup>.

 #### Why

 Why might polycentric law be useful, and what challenges are involved?

-- Present legal systems are regionally monopolised: one legislative body & governance process determines the rule-set for an area of physical space.
-To so determine boundaries of legal systems makes sense only to the degree by which geographical proximity indicates a preference or necessity for shared law — such a shared preference is plausible or at least necessary for physically-mediating domains such as the right to bear arms, but seems far less sensible for others like online privacy protections.
+- Present legal systems are geospacially monopolised: one legislative body & governance process determines the rule-set for an area of physical space.
+To so determine boundaries of legal systems makes sense only to the degree by which geographical proximity indicates a preference or necessity for shared law — such a shared preference is plausible in theory or at least necessary in practice for physically-mediating legal domains such as the right to bear arms, but seems far less sensible for others like online privacy protections.

 - An extraordinary amount of effort is directed to the effecting of control over the processes which govern changes in our existing legal monopolies.
 This effort could perhaps better be directed towards realising alternative sets of laws which individuals could voluntarily select from.
-Unfortunately, there is no unclaimed land (except perhaps extra-terrestrially) upon which a consenting group of individuals can voluntarily establish a sovereign nation — but this restriction does not exist in the digital realm.
+Unfortunately, there is no unclaimed land (except perhaps extra-terrestrially<sup>[23](#23)</sup>) upon which a consenting group of individuals can voluntarily establish a sovereign nation — but this restriction does not exist in the digital realm.

-- The closest analogue may be existing internet communities such as social networks, sub-Reddits, private chat groups, and blogs, but these communities are limited in the kinds of rule-sets - primarily content moderation and ranking - and methods of enforcement by positive & negative incentive levers - primarily social capital<sup>[15](#15)</sup> or shaming - that they can implement.
+- The closest analogue may be existing internet communities such as social networks, sub-Reddits, private chat groups, and blogs, but these communities are limited in the kinds of rule-sets - primarily content moderation and ranking - which they can implement, and limited to enforcement by reputation-based positive & negative incentive levers - primarily social capital<sup>[24](#24)</sup> and shaming/deplatforming.
+Furthermore, their content ranking algorithms and incentive levers are warped by opaque for-profit control, and rarely reflect anything like a Rawlsian veil.

 #### Comparative advantage

 Why might distributed ledger technology help, and what role would it serve?

-- Distributed ledgers can enforce contracts in two distinct ways: *ex ante*, by embedding the logic directly into the ledger, or *ex post* through economic incentives or penalties for attributable behaviours<sup>counterfactual-slashing</sup>.
+- Distributed ledgers can enforce contracts in two distinct ways: *ex ante*, by embedding the logic directly into the ledger, or *ex post*, through economic incentives or penalties for attributable behaviours<sup>[25](#25)</sup>.
-  *Ex ante* enforcement is rarely possible to construct with the tool-kits of existing meatspace institutions, and *ex post* enforcement tends to have substantial implementation costs which distort accuracy.
+  *Ex ante* enforcement is rarely possible to construct with the tool-kits of existing meatspace institutions, and *ex post* enforcement tends to have substantial implementation costs which distort accuracy and limit precision.

-- Explicit codification of legal systems will facilitate interoperation where laws are shared, through the use of common standards and representational semantics.
-Transactions costs of treaty negotiation limit diversification — Nebraska cannot negotate an alternative trade agreement with the United Kingdom — and thus confer outsized advantages on larger political blocs even though the policies chosen may be subpar.
+- Explicit codification of legal systems will facilitate interoperation where laws are shared, through the use of common standards, representations, and semantics.
+Transactions costs of treaty negotiation limit diversification — Nebraska cannot negotate an alternative trade agreement with the United Kingdom — and thus confer outsized advantages on larger political blocs even though the policies chosen may be subpar for the smaller constituencies.

 - Distributed ledgers, through inclusion and control of algorithmically scarce assets which acquire market value, obtain a programmable incentive lever with which to encourage or discourage particular actions in the real world, insofar as the results of those actions (such as behaviour in a consensus protocol) can later be reflected back to the state of the ledger.
-This capability is unique and new — the internet protocol, for example, has no such ability to alter the behaviour of its implementors through incentivization, and must content itself with a topology determined primarily by the economic conditions of implementing firms (such as ISPs).
-This incentive lever is far more constrained than the liberal state's monopoly on the legal use of force, but is comparable to the subsidies and fines imposed through regulation and civil courts, and distributed ledgers can thus plausibly content to supplant significant parts of that body of law.
+This capability is unique and new — the internet protocol, for example, has no such ability to alter the behaviour of its implementors through incentivization, and must content itself with a topology determined primarily by the economics of implementing firms (such as ISPs).
+This incentive lever is far more constrained than the modern state's monopoly on the legal use of force, but it is comparable to the subsidies and fines imposed through regulation and by civil courts, and distributed ledgers can thus plausibly contend to supplant significant parts of that body of law.

 #### Objections

 Why might this approach not be desirable?

-> Concentrated political coalitions & supranational bodies emerge because of economies of scale in geopolitics between military alliances and economic blocs, which will persist whether or not distributed ledgers are used as a medium of legal enforcement.

-  hard to predict now, but reasons to believe it would be, easier to solve information problem

-  ledgers by nature do not have monopoly over *data*, or over *land*, "fork threat" real & essential

 > *Ex ante* contract enforcement by distributed ledger is dangerous because it fails to preserve the nuance and "learned lessons" of meatspace arbitration systems, as is evident in "smart contract" flaws causing hundreds of millions of dollars in losses.

-  The state of "smart contract" programming is indeed far from the level of reliability which will be required for high-volume commerce and enforcement of more critical parts of law (such as checking a passport at a border gate), but that problem will be solved in time - ongoing research into formally verifiable contract languages<sup>formality</sup>, and fallback arbitration systems<sup>kleros</sup>.
+  The state of "smart contract" (an unfortunate misnomer) programming is indeed far from the level of reliability which will be required for high-volume commerce and enforcement of more critical parts of law such as checking a passport at a border gate, but that problem will be solved in time.
+Contemporary type theories<sup>[26](#26)</sup> can prove arbitrary properties about the behaviour of programs, and research on translating these theories into formally verifiable contract languages is ongoing<sup>[27](#27)</sup>.
+  Where necessary, fallback arbitration systems<sup>[13](#13)</sup> can also be used.

 > Governance mechanisms of distributed ledgers, whether formal or informal, will be capturable just as present governance mechanisms are.

-  At present, distributed ledger governance mechanisms are probably far more captured (by a small number of entities) than even the most corrupt democratic institutions today.
+  At present, distributed ledger governance mechanisms are probably far more captured, in the sense of being controlled by a small number of entities, than even the most corrupt democratic institutions today.
-  However, the value of capturing such a system is far lower - unlike countries, which maintain a monopoly over land through force, distributed ledgers have control over no such fundamentally scarce resource, not even data - "fork threat" is real and essential.
+  However, the value of capturing such a system and thus the amount of extractable rent is far lower.
+Unlike countries, which maintain a monopoly over the use of force, distributed ledgers have control over no such fundamentally scarce physical resource, not even data.
+The potency of the postive or negative levers available to a ledger depends directly on public perception of that ledger's value - constraining the behaviour of rational stakeholders - and should the stakeholders take action to which the users are opposed, the ledger can be forked.

 Why might this approach not be feasible?

+> Agglomerative political coalitions & supranational bodies emerge because of economies of scale in geopolitics between military alliances and economic blocs, which will persist whether or not distributed ledgers are used as a medium of legal enforcement.

+  hard to predict now, but reasons to believe it would be, easier to solve information problem

+  ledgers by nature do not have monopoly over *data*, or over *land*, "fork threat" real & essential

-> Computing the intersections between rule-sets necessary to determine how subscribers to different legal systems can interact will be impossible, due to complexity or due to the inability of distributed ledgers with separate consensus algorithms to interoperate.
+> Computing the intersections between rule-sets necessary to determine how subscribers to different legal systems can interact will be impossible or infeasible, due to complexity or due to the inability of distributed ledgers with separate consensus algorithms to interoperate.

-By the nature of distributed ledgers (which must be verified by many parties), the rule-sets being verified must be public & codified, so computing intersections of compatibility should be possible.
-Cross-consensus-algorithm interoperation protocols are under development<sup>polkadot,cosmosibc</sup>.
+By the nature of distributed ledgers (which must be verified by many parties), the rule-sets being verified must be public & codified, so computing intersections of compatibility should be possible and need consist solely of code (so are free to copy).
+Cross-consensus-algorithm interoperation protocols are under development<sup>[28](#28), [29](#29)</sup>.

 > The threat of physical coercion will prevent voluntary, ledger-based legal systems from supplanting a substantial portion of the role of existing institutions.